TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtTablesSql.rst

 :php:`['config']['MM']`
-    :sql:`CREATE TABLE` definitions for intermediate tables referenced by TCA table columns should not be defined manually in the :file:`ext_tables.php`
+    :sql:`CREATE TABLE` definitions for intermediate tables referenced by TCA table columns should not be defined manually in the :file:`ext_tables.sql`
     file:

     *   :ref:`TCA type "group" <t3tca:columns-group-properties-mm>`